Germany, France and Spain sign deal on European fighter jet | DW | 17.06.2019

 German Defense Minister Ursula von der Leyen has described the signing as a "big day for the European defense union."
 The 'Future Combat Air System' is due to be operational by 2040.

-Germany, France and Spain on Monday signed a deal for a new European fighter plane.
+Germany, France and Spain on Monday signed a deal for a next-generation European fighter plane.

 The framework was agreed between the defense ministers of each nation with French President Emmanuel Macron in attendance at the Paris Air Show at Le Bourget.